 Other attractions include The Golf Club which is situated on its south western shore.
 More recently another golf club, “The Carrick” has opened on the banks of the Loch adjacent to the Golf Club.
 There are also golf courses at Drymen and Alexandria.

-Travelling down the eastern side of Loch Lomond you’ll find the villages of Inversnaid, Balmaha, Rowardennan, and an assortment of interesting towns and villages further inland, with the most beautiful scenery everywhere you go.
+Travelling down the eastern side of Loch Lomond you’ll find the quaint little villages of Inversnaid, Balmaha, Rowardennan, and an assortment of interesting towns and villages further inland, with the most beautiful scenery to view everywhere you go.

-In a 2005 poll of Radio Times readers, Loch Lomond was named as the sixth greatest natural wonder in Britain, which is hardly surprising given the natural beauty of the place.
+In a 2005 poll of Radio Times readers, Loch Lomond was named as the sixth greatest natural wonder in Britain, which is not surprising given the natural beauty of the place.

-Apart from the many pleasure cruises to choose from, there is also a variety of water sports available, like water skiing, jet skiing and sailing to keep you amused.
+Apart from the many pleasure cruises, there is also a variety of water sports available, like water skiing, jet skiing and sailing to keep the family amused.
+You can also enjoy delicious food and great views over the Loch at the nearby Duck Bay Hotel & Marina.

-Find A Hotel On Loch Lomond.
+Find A Hotel At Loch Lomond.
 Different providers, different prices, and user reviews.
 Save time and money, search here for the best deals.